joysticktv/joysticktv.github.io/streamer_support.md

 > A $5 fee may be added if we’re unable to process your ACH deposit due to incorrect information.

-**Paxum**
+**Masspay**

-Paxum is a service you sign up for https://paxum.com/ that works like a bank account.
-We can transfer funds directly to your Paxum account account.
+Masspay [https://www.masspay.io/](https://www.masspay.io/) is a service for receiving funds that works like a bank account.
+You only need an email address, and your account is automatically setup by us.
+We can transfer funds directly to your Masspay account.
 Once a payout request is processed, this is sent within 1 business day.

-** Your Paxum account must be approved and verified in order to receive funds.
-If it’s not, they will reject the money we send you which will delay payment.
+Once you've received the funds in Masspay, you'll have the option to withdraw the funds in several different ways.
+This could be a direct deposit to your local bank, cash out using crypto currency (e.g. Bitcoin, Etherium, etc...), or many other options depending on your country.
+Each option will have a different fee associated, but many options have no additional fees.
+The fee will be listed next to the option.

 **Wire**